IBM-Bluemix-Docs/cloud-object-storage-infrastructure/objects.md

 ## Download an object

-A `GET` given a path to an object downloads the object.
-This operation does not make use of operation specific query parameters or payload elements.
+A `GET` specific a path to an object downloads the object.
+This operation doesn't use operation-specific query parameters or payload elements.

 **Syntax**